— Topics —

 [Related article] Eating Fat/Oil Is a Deterrent to Gaining Weight

-The explanation in section 2 above is how the absorption rate changes in an individual, but as I’ve mentioned throughout this blog, the fundamental difference between overweight and thin people can be explained by the difference in base weight value.
+The explanation in section 2 above is how the absorption rate changes in an individual, but as I’ve mentioned throughout this blog, the fundamental difference between overweight and thin people can be explained by the difference in 'set-point' for body weight.

 When you gain or lose some weight depending on the amount of calories ingested or burned, I believe it is within the range of [A] ( blue arrow in the figure).

-But the increase in base weight itself is not directly related to the amount of calories you take in, because it is induced by the intestinal starvation mechanism.
+But the increase in set-point weight itself is not directly related to the amount of calories you take in, because it is induced by the intestinal starvation mechanism.

-At this point, I can't point out the discrepancy in the Atwater coefficient to explain how one’s base weight changes, but I would certainly like to prove that people can gain weight due to intestinal starvation.
+At this point, I can't point out the discrepancy in the Atwater coefficient to explain how one’s set-point for body weight changes, but I would certainly like to prove that people can gain weight due to intestinal starvation.

 (1)While it makes sense to calculate daily caloric intake as an average guide in the case of mass food preparation (school lunches, elderly homes, etc.), it does not make much sense to apply it for dieting for each individual.
 There are many other problems in the concept of being overweight.